rensilva5/blog-website/README.md

 ### `npm start` to run the app

 ## Login
 Create funtionality, and stablish a function so that the login link does not appear in is loggin.

+# Logout
+Create functionality so that the user can have the logout link if the are login.

+## CSS
+css is implemented to the login page and stylish.

+## CreatePost
+CreatePost page is create in a way that the users can add content if they are login.
+To do that, useState and useEffect are used.
+We create fucntion link to the click buttons.
+Props are also utilized is this process.

+We create a collection in Firebase and modify rules to unable user to add content.

+Then we create our first post and submit it.

+## Home Page
+We need to access the post that sit in our database.
+The useState is used, so we import it and initilize it with an empty array.

+To populate it we need to use (useEffect) and get the data we need

 ## Available Scripts